 Write A Personal Letter

-Think about all of the amazing memories you’ve made in your current space.
-Every home inevitably has memories attached to it.
+Think about the amazing memories you’ve made in your current space; every home inevitably has memories attached to it.
 Most sellers love the idea of passing their home onto a buyer who will love it as much as they did.

 You can increase your chances of winning a bidding war by including a personal letter to the seller with your offer.
 This costs nothing but can leave a lasting impression on the seller.
 Use these tips to write a great personal letter:

 - Include a few details about yourself.
-One of the biggest benefits of including a personal letter with your offer is that you get the chance to give the seller an idea of who you are as a person.
+One of the biggest benefits of including a personal letter with your offer is that you can give the seller an idea of who you are as a person.
 Introduce yourself and your family in the opening body of your letter.
-This makes your offer more personal than just a set of numbers – and can help the seller remember you when it’s time to choose an offer.
+This makes your offer more personal than just a set of numbers and can help the seller remember you when it’s time to choose an offer.

 - Write about the property details you love.
 Did you instantly fall in love with the shape of the pool?
-Already envisioning yourself cooking Thanksgiving dinner over that amazing oven range?
+Already envisioning yourself serving Thanksgiving dinner in the large dining room?
+Were you touched by the initials etched into the walkway?
 Let the seller know exactly why you want to buy their home.

 - Explain your offer if it’s low.
 Use your personal letter to explain why you might be submitting an offer that’s on the lower end.
 This way, your seller knows that you aren’t simply attempting to lowball them.
 You never know which seller might sympathize with the stress of childcare costs or medical bills.